Categories

 • Avenida Paulista is the city’s cultural hub, well worth the visit for its contrasting new and old architecture.
 It is packed with art galleries, theaters, pubs and restaurants.

-• While it is not that aesthetically-pleasing, Sao Paulo’s historic center is intriguing and a must-see for the first time visitor.
+• While not that aesthetically-pleasing, Sao Paulo’s historic center is intriguing and a must-see for the first time visitor.

 INTERESTING WALKS